 - a.
-The owner or operator will notify the Department must be notified in writing seventy-two (72) hours in advance of planned spud activity for surface casing.
+The Department must be notified in writing seventy-two (72) hours in advance of planned spud activity for surface casing.
 The Department will post the spud activity notice on its website and send an electronic copy of the notice to the county where the well is located.

-(3-18-22)() - b.
-Surface casing must be set at a minimum depth equal to ten percent (10%) of the proposed total depth of the well depth.
+(4-11-15) - b.
+Surface casing must be set at a minimum depth equal to ten percent (10%) of the proposed total depth of the well.
 In areas where pressures and formations are unknown, a minimum of two hundred (200) feet of surface casing shall be set.

-- c.
+(3-29-12) - c.
 Surface casing shall provide for control of formation fluids, protection of fresh water, and for adequate anchorage of blow out prevention equipment.
-The casing must be seated through a sufficient series of low permeability, competent lithologic units such as claystone, siltstone, basalt, etc., to ignsure a solid anchor for blow out prevention equipment and to protect usable ground water from contamination.
-Additional surface casing may be required if the first string has not been cemented through a sufficient series of low permeability, competent lithologic units, or rapidly increasing thermal gradients or formation pressures are encountered.
+The casing must be seated through a sufficient series of low permeability, competent lithologic units such as claystone, siltstone, basalt, etc., to insure a solid anchor for blow out prevention equipment and to protect usable ground water from contamination.
+Additional surface casing may be required if the first string has not been cemented through a sufficient series of low permeability, competent